Using QSVT for Matrix Inversion

 write_qmod(qmod, name="qsvt_matrix_inversion", decimal_precision=15)

-synthesize the model to a quantum program:
+We synthesize the model into a quantum program:

 qprog = synthesize(qmod)